Working with Scenarios

 - Rename the test criterion for clarity and organization,

-- Define the left and right operands by choosing between basic elements or project constants.
-Upon selecting an element, specify a parameter,
+- Define the first and second operands by choosing a basic elements, a project constant, or a literal constant.
+After selecting an element, specify a parameter,

-- If this apply to the parameter, specify a unit,
+- If applicable to the parameter, specify a unit,

 - Select an appropriate operator for the comparison,

-- Save the test criterion to apply it within your project,
+- Save the test criterion to store it within your project,

 - Cancel the creation or modification of the test criterion if needed.

-This feature is instrumental in maintaining the integrity and accuracy of your project's simulations, enabling you to validate conditions and outcomes against predefined criteria.
+This feature helps maintain the integrity and accuracy of your project's visualizations, enabling validation of conditions and outcomes against predefined criteria.